-When I last lived with my parents, it was 1998.
+When I last lived with my parents, it was 1997.
 The only household bill that I was responsible for was my personal phone line.
 A landline, people.
-For you millennials, that’s a phone in which the receiver is attached to a base and then a cord runs from it to the wall.
+For you millennials, that’s a phone with a receiver attached to a base and then a cord runs from it to the wall.
 What I wouldn’t give to have just one household bill again.

 3. My Daddy’s Life Anecdotes

 BAW readers probably have heard me wax nostalgic about Daddy’s anecdotes that have stuck with me since I was a kid.
 Any suit fits a naked man… No matter how funny or how serious our discussion, he had one ready to lay on me.
 FYI: he still does it!

 What do you miss about living with your parents?